ks4471/addR/README.md

 ## addR
-updated version of R.helper.R, contains quality of life wrappers for omics data analysis and visualisation includes functions to perform cell type enrichment *celltr()*, de-novo mutation enrichment *dnmr()*, CMAP drug database enrichment *cmapr()*, wrapper for *webgestaltR* functional enrichment database and many others.
+Updated version of R.helper.R, contains quality of life wrappers for a number of Bioinformatics tools - designed to streamline omics data analysis and visualisation.
+Functions include principal component factor analysis, covariate influence, hierarchical clustering, linear modelling and over-representation tests.

+Also includes custom functions to perform gene set enrichment tests using datasets from publicly available repositories
+- cell type enrichment *celltr()*-
+- de-novo mutation enrichment *dnmr()*
+- CMAP drug database enrichment *cmapr()*
+- wrapper for *webgestaltR* functional enrichment database and many others.

 Please see other repositories in on this account for details and instructions